theFaceless/TowerDefense/README.md

 -make spawners chose own target (done, but still need to erase part of constructor)

 -fix the changeTarget (get list of all castles)
+-do a attack function to towers for the enemy class -make the receiving of list faster (from map)

 Olivier de Schaetzen: